- 2.79K views

-- Highlights: Lake Titicaca may be the best place to explore in this season.
+- Highlights: Lake Titicaca tours may offer the best exploration opportunities this season.
 The shores and islands are entrenched in a mystical aura and enigmatic air that demands exploring.
-You could sail out to the springy Uros islands that have the tortora reed supporting the framework of the island itself.
-Or if you prefer you could venture out further to the Taquile and Amantani islands.
+You could sail out to the springy Uros islands that have the Tortora reed supporting the framework of the island itself.
+Or if you prefer, you can venture out further to the Taquile and Amantani islands.

 3. October to November – Shoulder Season

-October and November is when the dry season may come to an end with pleasant conditions.
-Water levels at the amazon may be high particularly from December to march, implying that fauna may not venture as close to river banks as it usually would.
-However, the advantage lies in the fact that there is an easier exploration of the river banks due to the weather conditions.
+October and November are when the dry season may come to an end with pleasant conditions.
+Water levels at the amazon may be high particularly from December to march, implying that fauna may not venture as close to riverbanks as it usually would.
+However, the advantage lies in the fact that there is an easier exploration of the amazon river banks due to the weather conditions.
 These same areas may be inaccessible in other seasons of the year due to the water levels.

 - Avg.
 Temperature: 57° F / 14° C (in Lima)